aiegoo/documentation/_wiki/blog/2021-11-09-mychecklist.md

 python manage.py test
 ```

-to run a validation test.
-This test to make sure that only the selected values are valid for each question that why trying to replace each point with 50 will raise error 400)#bad request and the form will not be submitted
+It's the cli to run a validation test.
+This test is to make sure that the selected values are valid for each question.
+That's why trying to replace each point with 50 will raise error 400 #bad request and the form will not be submitted

 and check the code from test/test_view.py